vimalnathnambiar/pwizConvert/README.md

 - For Windows/Mac OS

   - Open the Docker Client application on the machine.
-This will automatically start the Docker Daemon in the background.
+This should automatically start the Docker Daemon in the background.

 Script Execution